Enter the heady world of Scotland’s Renaissance kings and queens and discover the fascinating history of the magical city of Stirling.

 There’s so much to see around Stirling – the countryside and lochs are spectacular, and the views are simply out of this world.
 Take a day out at the Trossachs National Park, 15 miles from the city, where you can cycle and stroll along the loch shores or even hike up a Munro – the choice is yours.

 Those with time on their hands and a bit of stamina can climb Ben Lomond, right at the heart of the park, or if you are looking for something more tranquil, visit one of the nature reserves around the city – Inchcailloch (28 miles) and Kinneil (17 miles) are two great examples.

 For a thing of beauty, you can’t beat the waterfalls.
-The Falls of Falloch will take you over an hour by car (50 miles) but this popular beauty spot is well worth the journey.
+The Falls of Falloch will take you over an hour by car (50 miles) but this popular beauty spot is well worth the journey and ideal if you're looking for a romantic spot to explore whilst staying in Stirling.
 For something a little nearer to home, the beautiful Falls of Dochart which run through the small town of Killin, are 38 miles away.
 Stop off at the Falls of Dochart Inn which has an enviable position overlooking the spectacular cascades, for a warm Scottish welcome before heading home.

 Of course, it’s not all about walking and climbing.
 When feet are tired and energy is low, hop aboard the mighty paddle steamer, ‘Maid of the Loch’ on Loch Lomond which will take you on a tranquil glide across the water; you’ll be a real part of paddle steamer history as she was.
 In fact, the last one ever built in Britain.
 Fancy finding out more about this most beautiful of lochs?
 Our guide to Loch Lomond tells you all you need to know.